powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/core-problem-filler.md

 ### Definition of the set-point variations of the RangeActions

-<span style='color: forestgreen;'>The following equation links a range action's setpoint to its upward/downward variations.</span>
+<span style='color: forestgreen;'>The following equation links a range action's set-point to its upward/downward variations.</span>

 $$
 \begin{equation}